The “entreprecariat”: is tomorrow’s entrepreneur class doomed to precarity?

 In the business world, entrepreneurship is the stuff of dreams and its most successful practitioners are superheroes.
 But where once entrepreneurs may have been rare, they are now considered part of the mainstream.
 And most of us have been tempted by it at some point in our careers.
 Perhaps you too have toyed with the idea of quitting your day job to freelance as a digital nomad or leaving the office behind to become a photographer.
 Yet behind the cool aura associated with entrepreneurship and the professional independence it promises, hides a less glamorous reality: the potential for “precarity” and the associated anxiety this causes in some people.
 (Precarity is a term used by sociologists to refer to the spread of contingent work and insecure employment, according to the Dictionary of Human Resource Management.)

 In his book of 2019, Entreprecariat: Everyone is an Entrepreneur.
-Nobody is Safe, Silvio Lorusso, an Italian designer, artist and researcher at the Institute of Network Cultures (INC) in Amsterdam, analyses the precarity at the heart of entrepreneurial culture today.
+Nobody is Safe, Silvio Lorusso, an Italian designer, artist, and researcher at the Institute of Network Cultures (INC) in Amsterdam, analyzes the precarity at the heart of entrepreneurial culture today.
 Against the backdrop of Covid-19, we had more than a few questions for Lorusso.
 Is the number of entrepreneurs likely to increase?
 Will entrepreneurship become increasingly precarious?
 Much like the incredible diversity of this movement, the answer isn’t so simple.

 European countries have taken various measures to limit the pandemic’s economic impact on employees, such as short-time working.
 What protections have been put in place for entrepreneurs?